davidemoro/play_dynamodb/README.rst

         :target: https://codecov.io/gh/tierratelematics/play_dynamodb

-pytest-play support for DynamoDB queries and assertions
+pytest-play support for AWS DynamoDB queries and assertions

 More info and examples on: